• Skip to primary navigation

 • Contact Science Sparks

 I love a good cup of tea.
-In fact I cannot actually function without one first thing in the morning.
-If you’re like me, then this investigation is definitely needed in your house, so that you can ensure your kids are equipped with the best tea making skills and have the best scientific knowledge to back up what makes a good cup of tea!
-This investigation looks at diffusion through a partially permeable membrane.
+In fact, I cannot actually function without one first thing in the morning.
+If you’re like me, then this investigation is definitely needed in your house so that you can ensure your kids are equipped with the best tea-making skills and have the best scientific knowledge to back up what makes a good cup of tea!
+This investigation looks at diffusion through the partially permeable membrane of a tea bag.

-Is is a square, a pyramid or a circle bag?
+Is it a square, a pyramid or a circle bag?

 A piece of white paper